atom/atom/docs/your-first-package.md

 ## Further reading

-For more information on the mechanics of packages, check out [Creating a Package](creating-a-package.html)
+* Check out [Creating a Package](creating-a-package.html) for more information on the mechanics of packages.

+* Check out [Publishing a Package](publish-a-package.html) for more information on publishing the package you just created.